Katherine Willis, Baroness Willis of Summertown

 Katherine Jane Willis, Baroness Willis of Summertown, (born 16 January 1964) is a British biologist, academic and life peer, who studies the relationship between long-term ecosystem dynamics and environmental change.
 She is Professor of Biodiversity in the Department of Biology and Pro-Vice-Chancellor at the University of Oxford, and an adjunct professor in biology at the University of Bergen.
 In 2018 she was elected Principal of St Edmund Hall, and took up the position from 1 October.
-She held the Tasso Leventis Chair of Biodiversity at Oxford and was founding Director, now Associate Director, of the Biodiversity Institute Oxford.
+She held the Tasso Leventis Chair of Biodiversity at Oxford and was founding Director, now associate director, of the Biodiversity Institute Oxford.
 Willis was Director of Science at the Royal Botanic Gardens, Kew from 2013 to 2018.
 Her nomination by the House of Lords Appointments Commission as a crossbench life peer was announced on 17 May 2022.
+Willis was elected a Fellow of the Royal Society in May 2026.

 Early life and education

 Katherine Jane Willis was born on 16 January 1964 in London to Edward George Willis and Winifred Ellen Willis.
 She gained an undergraduate degree in geography and environmental science from the University of Southampton, and a PhD in plant sciences from the University of Cambridge for research on the vegetational history of the late Quaternary period in Epirus, northwest Greece.